Edible vaccine

-An edible vaccine is a food, typically plants, that produce vitamins, proteins or other nourishment that act as a vaccine against a certain disease.
+An edible vaccine is a food, typically plants, that contain vitamins, proteins or other nourishment that act as a vaccine against a certain disease.
 Once the plant, fruit, or plant derived product is ingested orally, it stimulates the immune system.
 Specifically, it stimulates both the mucosal and humoral immune systems.
 Edible vaccines are genetically modified crops that contain antigens for specific diseases.
 Edible vaccines offer many benefits over traditional vaccines, due to their lower manufacturing cost and a lack of negative side effects.
 However, there are limitations as edible vaccines are still new and developing.
 Further research will need to be done before they are ready for widespread human consumption.
 Edible vaccines are currently being developed for measles, cholera, foot and mouth disease, Hepatitis B and Hepatitis C.

 Benefits

 Edible vaccines differ from traditional vaccines in many ways and overcome many of their limitations.
 Traditional vaccines can be too expensive or restricted to manufacture and develop in certain countries.
 In contrast, edible vaccines are easy to produce, purify, sterilize, and distribute.
-Since they do not require expensive manufacturing equipment, only rich soil, the cost to grow the vaccines is significantly lowered.
+Since they do not require more expensive manufacturing equipment, only rich soil, the cost to grow the vaccines is significantly lowered.
 In addition, edible vaccines do not require sterilized production facilities or the biosafety standards required to cultivate certain pathogenic agents for traditional vaccines which are expensive to implement and maintain.
 They are also easier and less expensive to store since they do not require strict refrigerated storage.
 This necessity for cold chain storage creates many issues in third world countries.
 The seeds from an edible vaccine plant can also be easily dehydrated and preserved for cheap and quick distribution which makes them easily accessible in times of need.

-Edible vaccines also offer a profuse amount of potential health benefits over traditional vaccines.
+Edible vaccines also offer a profuse amount of potential health benefits that edible vaccines have over traditional vaccines.
 Eating a vaccine is a simpler means of administration compared to injection, making them extremely economical.
 This reduces the need for medical personnel and sterile injection conditions that are not always achievable in developing countries.
-Edible vaccines are considered a “pharmafood” which is a food source that increases health while also fighting diseases.
+Edible vaccines are considered a "pharmafood" which is a food source that increases health while also fighting diseases.
 The benefit of using plants is that plants are efficient vectors for vaccine production.
 Many traditional vaccines that are developed from cultured mammalian cells can lead to contamination with animal viruses.
 However, edible vaccines eliminate this issue because plant viruses cannot impact humans.
 Moreover, as a result of numerous antigens being integrated, the M-cells are randomly stimulated; leading to the possibility of second-generation vaccines.

 Edible vaccines do not require subsidiary elements to stimulate an immune response like traditional vaccines.
 Some major concerns with traditional vaccines are potential side effects, for example, allergic reactions.
 Since edible vaccines lack certain toxic compounds and only contain therapeutic proteins, which are free of pathogens and toxins, the risk of potential side effects and allergic reactions are greatly reduced.